cepharum/hitchy/docs-source/api/hitchy.md

 ```

 In this example the same API is exposed as before.
 But this time it is relying on the common module pattern mostly to gain access on Hitchy's API in line two.
 During discovery of plugins and components any function exported by either module is invoked with Hitchy's API provided as `this` and global options describing runtime context and arguments passed on starting Hitchy in first argument.

+Following this pattern is beneficial in several ways:

+* Your modules are gaining access to invocation arguments, [runtime options](#options) and Hitchy's common API described in this document.
+* Because of that, either module may provide different implementations depending on current runtime environment. _That's why it's always wise choice to put **everything** into that function._
+* Defer bootstrap of your application by [returning promises](#returning-promise) so you get all the time required to decide how to proceed.

+And, of course, all this applies to configuration files as well.

 :::warning Related Issues
 On exporting an ES6 class in a module Hitchy might falsely consider this module to comply with common module pattern.